-The net tangible book value of our common stock on September 30, 2008 was approximately \$7,536,750, or approximately \$0.34 per share, or approximately \$20,197,192 (approximately \$0.78 per share) on a pro forma basis, adjusted to give effect to the sale on October 10, 2008 to Kelisia Holdings Ltd. of 3,733,334 shares of common stock for \$12,660,442 in net proceeds.
+The net tangible book value of our common stock on December 31, 2009 was approximately \$(1,392,666), or approximately \$(.05) per share.
 Net tangible book value per share is equal to the amount of our total tangible assets, less total liabilities, divided by the aggregate number of shares of common stock outstanding.
 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering (assuming no value is attributed to the warrants) and the pro forma net tangible book value per share of our common stock immediately after this offering.

-After giving effect to the sale of the shares of common stock in this offering at a sales price of \$2.60 per share, as well as estimated offering expenses, but excluding any effects of potential exercises of the warrants issued in this offering, our net tangible book value at September 30, 2008 would have been approximately \$12,443,356 (approximately \$25,103,798 on a pro forma basis) or approximately \$0.51 per share (approximately \$0.90 per share on a pro forma basis).
-This represents an immediate dilution of \$1.81 per share (\$1.42 per share on a pro forma basis) to new investors purchasing shares of common stock in this offering.
+After giving effect to the sale of the shares of common stock in this offering at a sales price of \$1.50 per share, as well as estimated offering expenses, but excluding any effects of potential exercises of the warrants issued in this offering, our net tangible book value at December 31, 2009 would have been approximately \$832,334 or approximately \$.03 per share.
+This represents an immediate dilution of \$1.47 per share to new investors purchasing shares of common stock in this offering.
 The following table illustrates this dilution:

+¢ 1 50

-Public offering price \$2.32
+Public offering price \$ 1.50

-Historical net tangible book value

-per share as of September 30, 2008 \$0.34
+Historical net tangible book value per share as of December 31, 2009

-Increase (decrease) attributable to sale of

-3,733,334 shares of common stock 0.44

-Pro forma net tangible book value

-as of September 30, 2008 0.78
+\$ (.05)

-Increase attributable to new investors 0.12
+Increase attributable to new investors .08

-Pro forma net tangible book value after
+Pro forma net tangible book value after the offering .03

-the offering 0.90

-Dilution in pro forma net tangible book

-value to new investors \$1.42
+Dilution to new investors \$ 1.47

-The foregoing table does not take into account further dilution to new investors that could occur upon the exercise of outstanding options or warrants having a per share exercise price less than the per share offering price to the public in this offering.
-As of September 30, 2008, there were 22,113,684 shares of common stock outstanding, which does not include:
+The foregoing table does not take into account further dilution to new investors that could occur upon the exercise of the warrants issued in this offering and upon the exercise of outstanding options or warrants having a per share exercise price less than the per share offering price to the public in this offering.
+As of December 31, 2009, there were 28,435,349 shares of common stock outstanding, which includes unvested restricted stock but which does not include:

-- 3,583,223 shares of common stock underlying options outstanding under our 2007 Long-Term Incentive Compensation Plan at a weighted average exercise price of \$4.12 per share; - 400,876 shares of common stock underlying options outstanding under our 2002 Long-Term Incentive Compensation Plan at a weighted average exercise price of \$3.67 per share; - 206,244 restricted shares previously granted under our 2007 Long-Term Incentive Compensation Plan but not vested as of September 30, 2008 (average stock price of \$5.12); - 9,739,958 shares of common stock underlying warrants outstanding at a weighted average exercise price of \$6.01 per share; - 1,231,273 shares of common stock underlying our Convertible Notes; - 225,000 shares of common stock underlying the unit purchase option issued to the underwriters in our initial public offering; and - 810,533 shares available for future grant at that time under our 2007 Long-Term Incentive Compensation Plan.
+- · 4,913,366 shares of common stock underlying options outstanding under our 2007 Long-Term Incentive Compensation Plan at a weighted average exercise price of \$3.88 per share; - 3,378,907 shares of common stock underlying warrants outstanding at a weighted average exercise price of \$2.55 per share; - $\cdot\,$ 7,920,767 shares of common stock underlying our 10% convertible notes; and - · 225,000 shares of common stock underlying the unit purchase option issued to the underwriters in our initial public offering.

 Our 2007 Long-Term Incentive Compensation Plan provides for an annual automatic increase as of the first day of each fiscal year beginning in 2009 and continuing until 2015 equal to the lesser of (i) 1,100,000 shares, (ii) 2.5% of the outstanding shares of our common stock as of the end of our immediately preceding fiscal year, and (iii) any lesser number of shares determined by our Board of Directors; provided, however, that the aggregate number of shares available for issuance pursuant to such increases shall not exceed a total of 5,700,000 shares.